KurbanismailovZaur/Paths/Docs/README_EN.md

 As you can see, the point has been successfully calculated.

-If you need to calculate a point not on a particular segment, but on the whole path, just skip the segment index in the `Calculate` method;
+If you need to calculate a point not on a particular segment, but on the whole path, just skip the segment index in the `GetPointAtDistance` method;

 ```
-var data = _path.Calculate(1f, false); // Calculate the point on the entire path, at a distance of 1 meter from the beginning.
+var data = _path.GetPointAtDistance(1f, false); // Calculate the point on the entire path, at a distance of 1 meter from the beginning.

 var sphere = GameObject.CreatePrimitive(PrimitiveType.Sphere).transform;
 sphere.position = data.Position;